King-Arthurs-Team/king-arthur.github.io/games/luanti.md

 > To build on the server, you must register **in-game using your e-mail address**.
 > This helps us prevent griefing and protect the realm.

+> [!IMPORTANT]
+> Currently registration is not working.
+It's planned to bring it back in January 2025.
 ---

 ## 🗺️ Server Map